redis/redis-doc/commands/spop.md

 O(1)

+Removes and returns a random element from the set value stored at `key`.

-Remove a random element from a Set returning it as return value.
+This operation is similar to `SRANDMEMBER`, that returns a random element from a set but does not remove it.
-If the Set is empty or the key does not exist, a nil object is returned.

-The `SRANDMEMBER` command does a similar work bu the returned element is not removed from the Set.

 @return

-@bulk-reply
+@bulk-reply: the removed element, or `nil` when `key` does not exist.